BlueHarrier/IsleMetaverse/Tree/README.md

 > In the case of the client being run locally, the user can always do this, without the need of any server's permission.

 Worlds can be instantiated inside everything (as long as the working hierarchy allows it), creating very interesting concepts, such as avatars holding pocket worlds, or artifacts that can be used to create new worlds.
 This allows for a very flexible system, where the user can create virtually anything they want, and the ecosystem will adapt to it.

-### Spawn points

-Spawn points are not required in a world, avatars would spawn at (0, 0, 0) coordinates, but they can be placed, and then managed by the world as it needs to.
-Also, by default avatars will spawn as children of the world node, but it can also be changed to spawn on any other node, as long as it's a child of the world node.
-This also includes spawning inside other pocket worlds within the main one.

-### Griefing prevention

-To prevent other users to force people into pocket worlds, the only means of traveling between them is either a script doing the job, which requires a higher hierarchy, or a portal, which can only be access by the user's interaction, knowing that they are going to be teleported to another world.

 ### Between-worlds interaction